elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.15.0 - 2022-08-12 =
+- Edit SEO data in quick edit and bulk edit
+- Hide Tools tab if no other SEO plugins active (for migration)
+- Add hooks for Twitter Cards
+- Fix CSS when Elementor is active

 = 3.14.2 - 2022-07-04 =
 - Removed image caption and title from the sitemap as they're deprecated by Google